HelpViewer/helpAuthorsGuide/en/texts.md

 Inside chapter text you can insert unicode letters/characters also.
 Some of them stands for icons which you can use without need to install any other external library.

-The insertion into the chapter text is done either by direct copy of the character or by inserting two other shapes (HTML character entities):
+The insertion into the chapter text is done either by direct copy of the character or by inserting two other formats (HTML character entities):
 ```markdown
 💡
 &amp;#128161;